-- Exercises:
+Lab Exercises:

-- Exercise 0: Group exercise, W3 (this week!)
+- Lab 0: Group lab, W4 (this week!)

-- ► Exercise 1: Group exercise, W4
+- ► Lab 1: Group lab, W5-6

-- ► Exercise 2-4: Solo exercises, W6/7/8
+- Labs 2-4: Solo labs, following weeks

-- ► To pass:
+- To pass:

-- ▶ Pass our internal tests
+- Pass automatic tests

-- ► Explain(!) implementation and rationale to TA
+- Explain(!) implementation and rationale to TA

-- Presenting to TAs
+Presenting to TAs

 - You can present once a week

 Additional slots depend on TA capacity

-- ► Zoom or during lab hours
+- During lab hours

 - ► Labs for help with / presenting homework exercises

 - Get started on on exercises before coming to lab

 - Every Friday (7 weeks)

-- Extra lab slot on 2024-03-05 (Tue), 13:00-15:00

-- Presenting older labs has lower priority
+- Current lab has priority (specifics will be on website)

+Course Representative

+- D-Sektionen is asking for:

+- two course representatives

+- Will meet with me in 3rd or 4th week of classes

+- ▶ To be selected today